dilpreetsio/tweet2story/readme.md

 ------------ | -------------
 -u | Flag for url mode uses TWINT to generate the tweet no API integration required -s | Flag for streamer mode REQUIRES API KEYS
+-c | Set background color of the tweet from these colors orange, red, green, yellow, violet, blue, pink

 ## Roadmap
 - [ ] Add media support in tweets